STATUTES

 Article 1

-An association with the name Centre Artistique International Roy Hart is hereby created by those members subscribing to the following statutes of an association that is governed by the law of July 1, 1901 and the decree of August 16, 1901.
+An association with the name Roy Hart Voice Centre and the subheading International centre dedicated to the research and transmission of the work of Alfred Wolfsohn, Roy Hart, and the Roy Hart Theatre is hereby founded by those members subscribing to the following statutes of an association governed by the law of July 1, 1901 and the decree of August 16, 1901.

 Article 2

-– Develop the artistic and educational activities of the Centre Artistique International Roy Hart
+– Developthe artistic and educational activities of the Roy Hart Voice Centre;

-– Conduct, encourage and transmit artistic research, especially in the field of the human voice
+– Conduct, encourage, and transmit artistic research, in particular with regard to human voice;

-– Create and host theatrical and musical performances, organize workshops and cultural events
+– Produce and stage theatrical and musical performances and organise workshops and cultural events;

-– Receive all fees, payments for its various activities, contributions and aid, and manage these funds towards the support and development of the aforementioned activities.
+– Receive all fees, payments for its various activities, donations, and grants, and to direct these funds towards supporting and developing the aforementioned activities.

 Article 3

-The headquarters are located at the Château de Malérargues, 30140 THOIRAS.
+The Association headquarters are located at the Château de Malérargues, 30140 THOIRAS.

 These may be transferred by a simple decision of the Board of Directors with ratification by the General Assembly.